Night-Howler14/Real-Estate-GUI/README.md

 2. Code --- contains the codes for the GUI using python language(tkitner)

-3. Image folder contains visual that are used in the project
+3. Image folder contains visual that are used in the project.